Paws and Claws

 The fluffy, furry, and the winged, the slimy and the scaled of skin, the nice, the nasty and downright weird, are gathered here to entertain, to make you laugh, to make you cry, to make you think, and wonder – why?

-Join our Carnival of Animals, and learn things you may never have wanted to know about cattle farming, the truth about Adolf and Binky, and meet the good the bad and ugly in feline form.
+Join our Carnival of Animals, and learn things you may never have wanted to know about cattle farming, the truth about Adolf and Binky, and meet the good, bad, and ugly in feline form.
 There is something here for everyone.
 So let loose your inner Beast amongst our Beastly Tails.

 compiled by Angelika Rust / Cake & Quill